 There’s a whole group of companies out there which look as if they’re giving job opportunities in the field of marketing and on-site promos.
 You know, those pop-up booths in shopping malls where young, keen people accost you to try & buy some product or other.
 It might be a new flavour of coffee, or a ‘meals-in-a-box’ plan, or even signing up to donate regularly to a charity.
 But these companies are hugely deceptive and abusive of their ‘staff’, who are actually independent reps, only earning commissions.
 There is no real job.
 There is no guaranteed income.
 They need to ‘build a team’ under them.
 Is this sounding familiar yet?

-Ben Jamieson had a run in with one of these companies, Source Marketing Direct.
-Which seems to run under the umbrella of DS-Max.
+Ben had a run in with one of these companies, Source Marketing Direct.
 Here is his open letter to them … Please keep in mind that this is Ben’s personal experience.

 [Ben]: This is an open letter to Source Marketing Direct.
 I have many questions about Source Marketing Direct.